FireFistisDead/LeetCode-Solutions-/README.md

 ---

-## Why to checkoutthis repository🤔🤔??
+## Why to checkout this repository🤔🤔??
 To make this repo public you can see the solutions of the problems which are in an organised way and you can also tell me how can i improve on some problems like how can i more optimise the solution.

 ---